A Quick Guide: How to Measure Your Torso for a Swimsuit

 Linked in the description of every Hermoza swimsuit, you will find a size chart that will inform you on the appropriate sizing for the style you have selected.
 Make sure to read the product descriptions of each style.
 We often make recommendations for women who have particular body types, indicating whether they should size themselves differently.
 This could be due to fabric, style, or features and is usually a suggestion based on appropriate fit for coverage and protection.
-Once you have taken your true measurements, you might consider shopping our collections based on your particular needs.
+Once you have taken your true suit size measurements, you might consider shopping our collections based on your particular needs.

 Using your torso as the pivotal point that you would like to highlight, consider:

-- Selecting a two-piece tankini might be more accessible if you are hesitant to wear a one-piece or if you would like to stylize the prints and colors of our fabulous high-waisted bottoms.
+- Selecting a two-piece tankini might be more accessible if you are hesitant to wear a one-piece bathing suit or if you would like to stylize the prints and colors of our fabulous high-waisted bottoms.

 - Try a pattern on top and a solid on bottom to give off a playful vibe that draws attention to your upper torso.

 - Try an asymmetrical style like our Johanna that is flattering and feminine and directs the eye along a smooth and refined silhouette.

 - Lighter shades and patterns might work best for figures that are toned, while darker colors might enhance and showcase a fuller figure.